Sagnik-Ghosh-DS1991/YOLO_V3-Object-Detection-/README.md

 ## Comparison to Other Detectors

-YOLOv3 is extremely fast and accurate.
-In mAP measured at .5 IOU YOLOv3 is on par with Focal Loss but about 4x faster.
-Moreover, you can easily tradeoff between speed and accuracy simply by changing the size of the model, no retraining required!
+YOLOv3 is extremely fast and accurate.Moreover, you can easily tradeoff between speed and accuracy simply by changing the size of the model, no retraining required!

 ## How It Works: